 Ford employs 13,000 people at its UK sites in Bridgend, Halewood, Dunton and Dagenham.

-Japanese car manufacturer Honda confirmed on 19 February it will close its Swindon factory in 2021.
+Japanese car manufacturer Honda announced in February 2019 it planned to close its Swindon factory in 2021 - a decision that was confirmed in May.

 Closure of the plant, which builds 160,000 Honda Civic models each year - a tenth of the UK’s vehicle production - will result in 3,500 job losses and affecting another 10,000 in the supply chain, according to the Society of Motor Manufacturers and Traders (SMMT).